 Through AGIG, Jess has proactively worked on this goal, focusing on fostering community development and cultural change, large scale female focused events, online and hands-on member support, and technical development camps with great result since 2010.

-She has created and managed over 30 competitions (small to large scale) as well as running the largest female only events currently held in the world (last attendance for 3 day camp was 135+ women).
-All while moderating and managing the vast AGIG community.
+She has created and managed over 30 competitions (small to large scale) as well as running the largest female only events currently held in the world (last attendance for 3 day camp was 145+ women).

 If you have not yet met her, she’s probably most keen to meet you where she’s at her best – in a gi and on the mats.